 I was digging through some old manuals at the shop today and I found this June 1987 memo from Orban to AM stations titled “AM radio CAN sound almost like FM.”

-I am not sure why the receiver manufactures never designed an IF filter that would be compatible with NRSC, it seems like a fairly simple design.
-Instead, what we have is “digital” AM radio (IBOC) which does not work well, creates many more problems with interference that of pre NRSC broadcasting.
+I am not sure why the receiver manufacturers never designed an IF filter that would be compatible with NRSC, it seems like a fairly simple design.
+Instead, what we have is “digital” AM radio (IBOC) which does not work well, and creates many more problems with interference than pre-NRSC broadcasting.

 If one were to look at the entirety of AM broadcasting history, one would find some striking parallels with what is happening with IBOC today on both AM and FM.

 To start, the NAB began petitioning the FCC to allow more AM broadcasting stations, even as it was known that these stations would create interference with existing stations, especially at night.
 Still, the NAB persisted and the FCC relented and through the fifties, sixties, seventies, and eighties many more class II and III stations were established on what used to be clear channels (classes I and IA).

 Once the AM band was chock full of stuff, they began going to work on the FM band with 80-90 drop-ins.

 You see, for the NAB, more radio stations means more dues money, and greater lobbying power because of the larger size of the industry.
 Then came the deregulation of ownership limits.
 By this time, Big Group Radio was calling the shots and they wanted more.
 This led to the great consolidation rush of the late 1990s from which the radio industry is still reeling.
 The consolidation rush led to highly overpriced radio stations being leveraged to the absolute maximum, leading to recent bankruptcies.